rabbah/awesome-serverless/README.md

 * [Production-Ready Serverless](https://www.manning.com/livevideo/production-ready-serverless) - This liveVideo teaches you how to build applications that take advantage of AWS Lambda and other AWS platform features like API Gateway and Kinesis.

 ### Workshops
-* [OpenWhisk Workshop](https://www.npmjs.com/package/openwhisk-workshop) - Interactive workshop to learn about building serverless applications with OpenWhisk.
+* [Apache OpenWhisk Workshop](https://www.npmjs.com/package/openwhisk-workshop) - Interactive workshop to learn about building serverless applications with OpenWhisk.

 ### Newsletters
 * [Serverless Weekly](http://eepurl.com/cUU8sD) - Everything you need to know about Serverless, week by week.